How Data Governance Helps Achieve Regulatory Compliance

 Compliance Management

-Compliance management is the process of ensuring that an organization’s data governance practices align with relevant regulations and industry standards.
-This involves understanding the regulations that apply to the organization, defining policies and procedures to comply with these regulations, and monitoring compliance on an ongoing basis.
+Compliance management ensures that an organization’s data governance practices align with relevant regulations and industry standards.
+This involves understanding the regulations that apply to the organization, defining policies and procedures to comply with these regulations, and monitoring compliance continuously.

 Compliance management involves understanding regulations that apply to your organization